rootkovska/x86_harmful/x86_harmful.md

 sceptical about the above claims for the time being and hopes Intel addresses this scepticism sometime this decade.

-The second potential problem about STM is the so called resource negation between the SMM and the STM.
+The second potential problem about STM is the so called resource negotiation between the SMM and the STM.
 As it turns out the STM cannot really sandbox SMM the way it wants (i.e. thinks is reasonable) -- rather it's given a list of resources the SMM wants access to, and must obey this list.
 To be fair: the MLE